 The “short synopsis” can be used in the cover letter.
 I like to push my clients to create this short form… sort of like back cover or catalog copy.
 It helps focus on the “hook”… the words that make the book sound interesting.

 Now, that’s heartening!
-Should subsequent submissions be treated as new ones, or is it beneficial to point out the changes made?
+Should subsequent submissions be treated like new ones, or is it beneficial to point out the changes made?

 Treat subsequent submissions as new ones.
 If you have a relationship with the editor it is a good idea to let them know that this is a newly revised and vastly improved version of something they have seen before.